SOFTENG761-2024/project-team-10/README.md

 ### 4. How do I access latest deployed website

 ##### A: We provision new EC2 instances if we have infrastructure change.
-Need to go to github actions to grab the latest working public DNS.
+Need to go to github actions to grab the latest working frontend url.
 Get it from the latest successful `CD` build from Github Actions